kubecost/docs/ksm-metrics.md

 emitKsmV1MetricsOnly: true
 emitKsmV1Metrics: false
 ```
 to emit just the metrics kubecost requires from KSMV1 but none of the metrics not included in KSMV2 by default.
-The metrics we require not available in KSMv2 by default are: `kube_node_lables`, `kube_pod_labels`, and `kube_node_status_capacity_*`.
+The metrics we require not available in KSMv2 by default are: `kube_pod_owner`, `kube_node_labels`, `kube_pod_labels`, and `kube_node_status_capacity_*`.
 These will be emitted by kubecost in the above configuration.

 Edit this doc on [Github](https://github.com/kubecost/docs/blob/main/ksm-metrics.md)